dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 1. A pregnant mother arrives at a PHM clinic.
 2. The PHM logs into DHIS2 using eSignet, using their national ID to authenticate.
     1. In the Capture app, the ANC enrollment form has a button to let the _patient_ use eSignet to verify their identity and authorize use of some of their personal info.
-    2. A PHN can either generated for the patient, or an existing one can be used.
+    2. A PHN can either be generated for the patient, or an existing one can be used.
         1. Behind the scenes, eSignet's unique (non-national ID) identifier is also saved for the patient.
         2. The national ID is optional to share here.
         3. The clinic worker then completes the enrollment, and can enter data for other ANC stages.